 1. Limited Scope of Services

 For Standard and Plus packages, Client retains Firm (1) to prepare and file a trademark application based on the information given to Firm by Client electronically through the Trademarkia.com website and (2) to serve as an attorney contact for future correspondence between the USPTO and the Client.
-In addition to this, Client retains Firm to provide a single phone consultation of up to thirty (30) minutes (Limited Scope of Services) in the Gold trademark packages described on the Trademarkia.com website, at the Client's request.
-In addition, in the Gold trademark registration filing packages, Client retains Firm to provide additional services including:
+In addition to this, Client retains Firm to provide a single phone consultation of up to thirty (30) minutes (Limited Scope of Services) in the Comprehensive trademark packages described on the Trademarkia.com website, at the Client's request.
+In addition, in the comprehensive trademark registration filing packages, Client retains Firm to provide additional services including:

 - an initial email to the Client that confirms the information electronically provided by Client;